hucik14/rational-linkages/README.md

     <code>pip install -r requirements.txt</code>

 ### Documentation
-The documentation is generated as latex using Sphinx, output PDF can be found in [Artifacts](https://git.uibk.ac.at/geometrie-vermessung/mechanisms-collisions/-/artifacts) of the pipeline under job name <code>build_docs</code>, where you can download <code>artifacts.zip</code> that includes the PDF.
+The documentation is generated as latex using Sphinx, output PDF can be found in [Artifacts](https://git.uibk.ac.at/geometrie-vermessung/rational-linkages/-/artifacts) of the pipeline under job name <code>build_docs</code>, where you can download <code>artifacts.zip</code> that includes the PDF.

-## Notes
-At some point, this package will be divided in two modules:
-* math-based backend (possibly joined with biquaterions package)
-* mechanisms, collision analysis and plotting